Voultapher/Presentations/cppcon2017WebService/present.md

 Note:
 - With it's extremely special purpose implementation, uWebSockets manages to have an impressively small memory footprint.
+- Using only an additional 2mb, for 10.000 concurrent connections.
 - At that rate, you can host Google esque traffic, with less RAM than your phone has.
 - Beast does well enough. >>